-4. Tools
+6. Tools

-Description: Add new entries to boot picker.
+Description: Add tool entries to boot picker.

-Designed to be filled with 'plist dict' values, describing each block entry.
-See Tools Properties section below.
+Designed to be filled with 'plist dict' values, describing each load entry.
+See Entry Properties section below.

-Note: Select tools, for example, UEFI Shell or NVRAM cleaning are very dangerous and MUST NOT appear in production configurations, especially in vaulted ones and protected with secure boot, as they may be used to easily bypass secure boot chain.
+Note: Select tools, for example, UEFI Shell or CleanNvram are very dangerous and MUST NOT appear in production configurations, especially in vaulted ones and protected with secure boot, as they may be used to easily bypass secure boot chain.

-7.3 Boot Properties
+8.3 Boot Properties